allytrope/ped/README.md

 # Find individuals that are not closely related to proband (including proband)
 ped pedigree.tsv -Ol | grep -Fvxf <(ped pedigree.tsv -p 111 -d 4 -Ol)

-# Extract only related samples from BCF file
+# Extract only samples related to proband from BCF file
 bcftools view input.bcf -S <(ped pedigree.tsv -p 111 -d 4 -Ol) --force-samples

 # Find all ancestors of 333 who are also descendants of 111 (including probands themselves)